 Now you can connect to Cluster very simply as follows:

 The -d or --detached flag runs octelium connect in detached mode.
 For linux, this is achieved via systemd-run.
 For Windows, this is achieved by running as a Windows service.
-For MacOS, this is achieved by just running the binary in the background.
+Note that the -d flag is currently unsupported for MacOS.

-If you do not wish to run the binary in detached mode, you can run it instead as follows (currently available in Linux and MacOS):
+If you do not wish to connect to the Cluster in detached mode, you can run it directly in foreground as follows:

 sudo -E octelium connect

-As you will see later in this guide here, you can also run octelium connect as an ordinary unprivileged user using the gVisor Netstack mode as follows:
+As you will see later in this guide here, you can also run octelium connect as an unprivileged OS process owned by an ordinary/non-root OS user simply as follows:

 octelium connect